spatie/laravel-data/README.md

 }
 ```

-This would work but we know as soon as our model is created, the properties won't be `null`.
+This would work but we know as soon as our model is created, the properties won't be `null` and this would not follow our data model.
+So it is considerd a bad practice.

-In such case you could return an empty representation of the data object:
+That's why in shuch cases you can return an empty representation of the data object:

 ```php
 class SongsController